I’m an ambitious person.

 - You want to leave a better world whenever you die (yes, someday you’ll die).

-What Do You Have to Do to Produce Great Things in Your Life?Yes, I know your life is complex.
-You have to:
+What Do You Have to Do to Produce Great Things in Your Life?

 - Wake up early.